Ataing1/arize-take-home/README.md

 # TODO - at the end, add a feature allowing users to input a valid arxiv link and it should load and add that research paper to the list.

+# TODO nice cli to see the options of what you can do.
+- view documents
+- add documents (by arxiv id)